Muqaddas1617/playwright-jenkins-Challenge/README.md

 3) Using Page object Model (POM)
 4) Adding a Jenkinfile for playwright docker image and running tests

-## Screen shot of my executed test cases is also availble in the project directory
+## Screen shot of my executed test cases is also available in the project directory

 ### By Muqaddas (Automation Software Test Engineer )